In this article:

 Ginger is one of the remedies that may help alleviate the discomfort experienced in nausea.

-The bioactive components present in ginger root called gingerols and shogaols are believed to be the reason behind the antiemetic action of ginger.
+The bioactive components present in the ginger root called gingerols and shogaols are believed to be the reason behind the antiemetic action of ginger.

 Ginger is known to be an effective natural treatment to reduce pregnancy-related nausea.
 (2)